swo/dbotu3/doc/source/getting-started.rst

   will definitely not be put into the same OTU.
 The default is :math:`0.10`.
 - The *distribution cutoff*.
 This is the :math:`p`-value from the statistical test of distribution described in :ref:`distribution_section`.
-The default value is :math:`0.0005` (as suggested in the original publication).
+The default value is :math:`0.0005` (as suggested in the original publication), although some testing has suggested that smaller :math:`p`-values might be more sensible.

 Engage!
 =======